mathHeadInClouds/siberia/README.md

 ### todo - soon

 There is some support (work in progress) for the usage in visualizing cyclical data structures.
-Calling `.forestify` multiple times for several objects which are "connected" (hence have the same object graph, only with a different root) is not enough; there must be a forestified data structure which is shared between those various nodes, such that you can do a "root switch".
+Calling `.forestify` multiple times for several objects which are "connected" (hence have the same object graph, only with a different root) is not good enough; there must be a forestified data structure which is shared between those various nodes, such that you can do a "root switch".
 The readme will describe this part in more detail once the code is more stable.
 Use `.analyzeObjectGraph` at your own risk (maybe better not quite yet).
 To be on the safe side, just use the 6 methods in the above black box, plus the `.clone` method.

 manually adding custom "quasi atomic objects"